 For many years decisions have been made on a piecemeal basis.
 High profile cases would not have been won if access had been denied post-conviction.
 Sean Hodgson, who served 27 years for a murder he did not commit, would never have had his conviction quashed if it had not been for the determination of his legal firm (engaged after seeing an advertisement in Inside Time) and the co-operation of the investigating force to release the exhibits.

-Kevin Nunn’s application to Divisional Court was refused.
-This, potentially, has massive implications for all in the criminal justice system as Nunn applies not only to physical exhibits and forensic records but to all information and documentation held by state agencies such as police custody records, interviews, statements, medical notes etc.
+Inside Justice was involved in the case of Kevin Nunn, which has massive implications for all in the criminal justice system as Nunn applies not only to physical exhibits and forensic records but to all information and documentation held by state agencies such as police custody records, interviews, statements, medical notes etc.